quantumiracle/Robosuite-Panda-IK/README.md

-There are also some modifications in scripts within Robosuite, where the updated scripts are in folder `./extra_modules_replacing_robosuite`:
+There are also some modifications in scripts within Robosuite, where the updated scripts are in folder `./extra_modules_replacing_robosuite`, and you might use these scripts to replace those in original Robosuite package to run this project smoothly:

 * `__init__.py`: replace `robosuite/robosuite/models/tasks/__init__.py`;
 * `placement_sampler.py`: replace `robosuite/robosuite/models/tasks/placement_sampler.py`;